Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: One-Loop Effective Action of Quantum Gravity

-Note that the loops involving massless particles generate nonlocal effects, which are reflected by the presence of the nonlocal operator $\ln\left(\frac{\Box}{\mu^2}\right)$, where $\Box$ is the d'Alembert operator.
-By construction, the effective action is renormalization group invariant, that is, it is independent of the renormalization parameter $\mu$ \cite{El-Menoufi:2015cqw}.
-For the convenience of manipulation, we will absorb $c_i(\mu)$ into its partner $\ln\left(\frac{\Box}{\mu^2}\right)$, thereby defining the operator $\ln\left(\frac{\Box}{\mu_{*}^2}\right)$.
-Here, $\mu_{*}$ represents the characteristic energy scale beyond which the effective field-theoretical description becomes invalid.
-The value of $\mu_{*}$ should be determined by the UV theory of quantum gravity \cite{Calmet:2024neu}.
-Without loss of generality, it can be taken to be near the Planck energy.
-It should be noted that we always work in a regime $r > 1/\mu_*$, which is below such an energy scale.
+By construction, the effective action is renormalization group invariant, namely the explicit $\mu$-dependence of $c_i(\mu)$ cancels against that of $\ln\left(\frac{\Box}{\mu^2}\right)$ \cite{El-Menoufi:2015cqw}.
+For later convenience, we will absorb $c_i(\mu)$ into its partner $\ln\left(\frac{\Box}{\mu^2}\right)$, thereby defining the operator $\ln\left(\frac{\Box}{\mu_{*}^2}\right)$.
+Here, $\mu_{*}$ represents the characteristic energy scale beyond which the effective field-theoretical description breaks down; it should be fixed by the UV completion of quantum gravity \cite{Calmet:2024neu}.
+Without loss of generality, we take $\mu_{*}$ to be near the Planck scale.
+Throughout this paper we work in the regime $r \gg 1/\mu_*$, where the effective field theory expansion is under control.

 We are particularly interested in this effective action for two main reasons.
 Firstly, the Wilson coefficients $\alpha$, $\beta$, and $\gamma$ of the nonlocal terms are calculable and insensitive to concrete UV theories.
 This insensitivity represents a model-independent prediction of the effective theory.
 Since the RN black hole is Ricci-flat, the Wilson coefficient $\alpha$ does not contribute.
-Below we list the values of $\beta$ and $\gamma$ \cite{Donoghue:2014yha,qfcs}:
+Below we list the values of $\beta$ and $\gamma$:

 where $n_s$, $n_f$, $n_v$ denote the numbers of minimally coupled scalars, four-component fermions, additional vectors other than the background $U(1)$ gauge field in the low-energy particle spectrum of nature.
-The contributions from the fluctuations of the gravitational and Maxwell fields mix together and combine to produce the two numbers $52$ and $398$; see Refs.\cite{Bhattacharyya:2012wz,Charles:2015eha} for details.
+The contributions from the fluctuations of the gravitational and Maxwell fields mix together and combine to produce the two numbers $52$ and $398$.
+Note that these numerical coefficients represent one-loop corrections to the Einstein-Maxwell theory (see Refs. \cite{Charles:2015eha,Bhattacharyya:2012wz} for details of the derivation).
+This explains why they differ slightly from those provided in \cite{Donoghue:2014yha,Calmet:2019eof,Calmet:2024neu}, which correspond to one-loop corrections to Einstein theory.

+In principle, in Einstein--Maxwell theory, the effective action \eqref{EFTaction1} may also contain operators involving the Maxwell field strength, such as $R_{\mu\nu\rho\sigma}F^{\mu\nu}F^{\rho\sigma}$ and $F^4$.
+However, using the background-field equations of motion and Bianchi identities, these terms can be eliminated, yielding a purely geometric result \cite{Deser:1974em,Bhattacharyya:2012wz,Charles:2017dbr}.
+Conversely, such terms can be reintroduced by field redefinitions, which also alter the value of $\beta$.
+Thus, the coefficients in eq.\eqref{a2} should be understood as those in a gauge where the Maxwell sector has no logarithmic running coefficients at the one-loop level.

 Secondly, the nonlocal terms are at the leading order in the curvature expansions, which makes their effects the most prominent.
 Specifically, even if one takes into account the additional local curvature terms $L_{\text{hd}}=c_2 R^2+c_3 R^3+c_4 R^4+ \cdots $ that are constructed from a UV theory in a top-down manner, their contributions are overshadowed by those of the $R\ln\Box R$ terms.
 According to the scaling behaviors of these terms, their contributions can be arranged in a sequence: $\ln(r^2\mu_{*}^2)$, $1$, $\frac{1}{r^2}$, $\frac{1}{r^4}$, $\cdots$.
 When working in the regime $r > 1/\mu_{*}$, the first term dominates over all other contributions.
 In contrast, when approaching the scale $r\sim 1/\mu_{*}$, all contributions are expected to be of the same order, and the effective field theory becomes invalid.
 Only a complete quantum gravity theory can sum over all these contributions.
 Since we are working within the regime $r > 1/\mu_{*}$, we will focus on the nonlocal terms and analyze their implications for the WGC, while ignoring all the contributions from local terms.